PaloAltoNetworks/prisma-cloud-docs/README.md

 PRs of any size or form are welcome, from simple clarifications of wording to entirely new how-to articles.
 All content is in the open source [AsciiDoctor](https://asciidoctor.org/) format, which can be edited right in the GitHub browser IDE or any other text editor of your choice.

-The Prisma Cloud Compute product team will continue to author docs for all new features and changes in each release.
+The Prisma Cloud product team will continue to author docs for all new features and changes in each release.

 # When?